Approximation algorithms for stochastic clustering: Chance -coverage: approximating the deterministic case

 We use the following randomized Algorithm~\ref{algo:round2} to select the centers.
 Here, the quantities $\qf, \qp$ (short for \emph{full} and \emph{partial}) are drawn from a joint probability distribution which we discuss later.

 Before the technical analysis of Algorithm~\ref{algo:round2}, let us provide some intuition.
-It may be beneficial to open the center of some cluster near a given client $j \in \C$ as this will ensure $d(j,\S) \leq 2$.
+From the point of view of Algorithm~\ref{algo:round1}, it may be beneficial to open the center of some cluster near a given client $j \in \C$ as this will ensure $d(j,\S) \leq 2$.
 However, there is no benefit to opening more than one such cluster center.
 So, we would like a significant negative correlation between opening the centers of distinct clusters near $j$.
 Unfortunately, the full clusters all ``look alike,'' and so it seems impossible to enforce any significant negative correlation among them.

 Partial clusters break the symmetry.
 There is at least one full cluster near $j$, and possibly some partial clusters as well.
 We will create a probability distribution with significant negative correlation between the event that partial clusters open their centers and the event that full clusters open their centers.
 This decreases the probability that $j$ will see multiple neighboring clusters open their centers, which in turn gives an improved value of $\bE[d(j,\S)]$.